ekwan/Jprogdyn/README.md

 ### Javadoc

-*Jprogdyn* is open-source software and the code is extensively documented through a Javadoc.
-To build the javadoc: `mvn javadoc:javadoc`  This will place the result in: `Jprogdyn/target/site/apidocs/edu/harvard/chemistry/ekwan/Jprogdyn/package-summary.html`.
+*Jprogdyn* is open-source software and the code is extensively documented through a Javadoc to facilitate modifications.

+To build the javadoc:

+`mvn javadoc:javadoc`

+This will place the result in:

+`Jprogdyn/target/site/apidocs/edu/harvard/chemistry/ekwan/Jprogdyn/package-summary.html`.

 ## Tutorials